IBU Cup

 The IBU Cup in biathlon has been held since the winter seasons of 1982–83 and 1988–89, for women and men, respectively.
-Until the 2007–08 season this competition was called European Cup.
+Until the 2007–08 season this competition was called Biathlon European Cup.
 It is the second-rank competition in biathlon after the Biathlon World Cup.
 The IBU Cup season lasts from November/December to March, with contests in a different venue almost every week.

 Competition

 The IBU Cup season lasts from November–December to March, with meetings in a different venue every week excluding some holidays and a couple of weeks before IBU Open European Championships.
 All in all, the season comprises seven to nine meetings, with events taking place from Wednesday–Thursday through Sunday.
 Mixed relay competitions are held three time per season.

 The athlete with the highest overall total score (i.e. total score for all disciplines) of the IBU Cup season is awarded the Big Crystal Globe trophy.
 A Small Crystal Globe trophy is awarded for the first place in the season total for each discipline.
 Hence, it is possible for an athlete to win both the Big Crystal Globe and Small Crystal Globes for the same World Cup season.